 Another idea is to replace the potatoes with cauliflower.
 Use chopped cooked cauliflower or a bag of cauliflower rice.
 This substitution creates a more low carb meal.

 If you like a little more zing to your hash, add in some diced bell peppers, or you can choose hot peppers instead.
 Jalapenos are also an option for a hotter blend.
+Plus a few red pepper flakes can be just what is needed.

 Ingredients for Corned Beef Hash